Saint Augustine's University (North Carolina): Early years

-Incorporated as St. Augustine's Normal School and Collegiate Institute on July 19, 1867, St. Augustine's opened on January 13, 1868, with Jacob Brinton Smith as its first principal.
+Incorporated as Saint Augustine's Normal School and Collegiate Institute on July 19, 1867, Saint Augustine's opened on January 13, 1868, with Jacob Brinton Smith as its first principal.
 The first classes were held at the state fairgrounds in a former army barrack donated by Major General Oliver Otis Howard, the head of the Freedmen's Bureau.
 On January 16, 1869, the school moved to its present site, and its first building was dedicated.
-Brinton Smith died suddenly in October 1872, and was succeeded by John Eston Cooke Smedes.
-All of the classroom buildings, which were wooden, were destroyed in an 1883 fire, due to the refusal of White fire companies to fight the blaze, which had to be fought by an underequipped Black fire company.
-With leadership from Smedes, however, instruction resumed within a week in a converted women's dormitory.
-In the 1883–84 academic year, collegiate instruction, roughly equivalent to the first year of university, was introduced.
-Under Robert Bean Sutton, who succeeded Smedes in 1884, the first diplomas were granted in 1885, and the Lyman Building, the school's first brick-built main building, was completed the same year.
+Brinton Smith died suddenly in October 1872 and was succeeded by John Eston Cooke Smedes.
+By 1875, less than a decade after the school had been established, 58 alumni had become teachers or pastors.
+In 1883, all of the classroom buildings were destroyed by fire due to the refusal of White fire companies to fight the blaze, which had to be fought by an underequipped Black fire company.
+Within a week of the fire, however, instruction resumed in a converted women's dormitory.

+In the 1883–1884 academic year, collegiate instruction, roughly equivalent to the first year of university, was introduced.
+Under Robert Bean Sutton, who succeeded Smedes in 1884, the first diplomas were granted in 1885, and the Lyman Building, the school's first brick main building, was completed the same year.
 Aaron Burtis Hunter, who became the school's fourth principal in 1891, introduced industrial training, which was provided to all students until 1933.
 The institution became Saint Augustine's School in 1893, and the school chapel and a new library were built in 1896.
 On October 18, 1896, the St. Agnes' Hospital and Training School for Nurses opened, becoming one of the primary Black healthcare facilities between Richmond and Atlanta.
 The following year, the school acquired 64 acres of land and expanded its campus to 110 acres.
 Electric lighting began to be installed from December 1906.